thacherT1D/new-angular-curriculum/10 - Building Apps/04 - Your First App.md

 We're going to start by setting up a very simple Angular app to say Hello World - Angular-style!

-The simplest possible algorithm for creating an Angular app is applying the following changes in a simple `html` document:
+The simplest possible algorithm for creating an Angular app is applying the following changes to a simple `html` document:

 1. Add a `script` tag to load Angular
 1. Add `ng-app` to a tag (such as `<html>`)